TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 .. attribute:: Node.nodeName

    This has a different meaning for each node type; see the DOM specification for details.
-You can always get the information you would get here from another property such as the :attr:`tagName` property for elements or the :attr:`name` property for attributes.
+You can always get the information you would get here kutoka another property such as the :attr:`tagName` property for elements or the :attr:`name` property for attributes.
 For all node types, the value of this attribute will be either a string or ``None``.
 This is a read-only attribute.